-- 1. Consequences of negative behavior on social media regarding Illini West - a.
-Each instance will require the student/athlete to remove the Post, Like, Retweet, etc. The student/athlete will not be able to compete until it is removed. - b.
-First offense: verbal warning - c.
-Second offense: Written warning - d.
-Third offense: playing time will begin to be impacted - e.
+Consequences of negative behavior on social media regarding Illini West

+- 1. Each instance will require the student/athlete to remove the Post, Like, Retweet, etc. The student/athlete will not be able to compete until it is removed. - a.
+First offense: verbal warning - b.
+Second offense: Written warning - c.
+Third offense: playing time will begin to be impacted - d.
 Fourth offense and beyond: consequence gets more serious with the possibility of being removed from all Illini West extracurricular activities